lukas-krecan/JsonUnit/README.md

 Logging
 -------
 Although the differences are printed out by the assert statement, sometimes you use JsonUnit with other libraries like [Jadler](http://jadler.net) that do not print the differences between documents.
-In such case, you can switch the logging on.
+In such case, you can switch on the logging.
 JsonUnit uses [SLF4J](http://www.slf4j.org/).
 The only thing you need to do is to configure your logging framework to log `net.javacrumbs.jsonunit.Difference` on INFO or DEBUG level.
 On info level it will log the differences, on DEBUG level compared parts of the document will be logged.